-Our team of dedicated anaesthetists and specialist nurses work as part of the perioperative team, ensuring that you are fit for your operation by providing a pre-assessment service prior to your operation, and by providing the anaesthetic care during your operation.
+Our team of dedicated anaesthetists and specialist nurses work as part of the perioperative team to ensure that you are fit for operation with a thorough pre-assessment prior to the surgery to evaluate all your medical conditions.
+This allows the anaesthetist to create a plan for anaesthesia and for the various needs of the patient before the surgery and so that the team can provide the right anaesthetic care during your operation.

 Anaesthesia is used so that you don’t feel pain.
 It can be given in different ways and does not always make you unconscious.

 There are three main types of anaesthesia, local, regional and general:

 - Local anaesthesia: involves numbing a small area in a specific area of the body while the patient is alert, awake and conscious.
 It is routinely used for very small procedures like stitch or mole removal.

 - Regional anaesthesia: an injection is administered which numbs a full part of the body like arm, legs or abdomen.
 The patient stays conscious and aware of their surroundings.
 Regional anaesthesia is routinely used during childbirth, labour epidural injection, shoulder and knee replacement.
 There is minimal environmental pollution as no gases are involved.

 - General anaesthesia: involves providing anaesthetic drugs through an intravenous cannula and ensuring complete unconsciousness with/without muscle relaxation.
 It blocks pain in the entire body and is essential for some operations like abdominal surgery and open heart surgeries.